Meet the Obama alum who is working to create new opportunities for Black and Brown professionals in the clean energy space.

 A: Yes, I just didn’t know it would be me.

 That post came from frustrations of being the only Black person in the room and being tired of the lack of representation.
 I left the Obama administration feeling like it was the most diverse administration ever, but when I went to the tech and clean energy space I felt like the only one in the room again.

 After that post, Jason Michaels, CCO of Leap, reached out to me to see how we could work together.
 We saw there wasn’t much being done to diversify the industry, so we went to work and raised money.
 Six months later, the EDICT internship program was launched in partnership with the Clean Energy Leadership Institute, Elemental Excelerator, and FutureMap.
 The program is a 10-week paid internship at partner employers dedicated to solving climate change.

 We wanted to catch people when they’re young and still trying to figure out what they want to do – the climate tech sector is very young, so people coming in at an early age have a chance to grow quickly.
 The tech space is also risky – companies go out of business all the time.
 We thought if we got a coalition of companies that all knew each other, if one went out of business other ones would try to scoop up that talent.
 So it helps de-risk coming to work in the climate and technology space.

 Our goal was to create an army of diverse talent for the industry.
 We all know that if you don't have a diverse team, your business won’t be as successful.
 And if you’re serving diverse communities, how are you going to help make decisions for them if you don't even have a voice in the room?

-In June 2021, we started with 25 employers and 30 interns.
-We more than doubled that the next year.
-And this year, we’re aiming for over 100 interns at 70 companies.
+In June 2021, we started with 40 interns.
+We doubled that the next year.
+And this year, we’re aiming for over 100 interns at just as many companies.
 Most of our participants get hired by the companies they intern for or go on to graduate school.